nonsyndromic hearing loss

-Mutations in some of the genes associated with nonsyndromic hearing loss can also cause syndromic forms of hearing loss, such as Usher syndrome (CDH23 and MYO7A, among others), Pendred syndrome (SLC26A4), Wolfram syndrome (WFS1), Stickler syndrome (COL11A2), and branchiootorenal syndrome (SIX1).
+Mutations in some of the genes associated with nonsyndromic hearing loss can also cause syndromic forms of hearing loss, such as Usher syndrome (CDH23 and MYO7A, among others), Pendred syndrome (SLC26A4), Wolfram syndrome (WFS1), and Stickler syndrome (COL11A2).
 It is often unclear how mutations in the same gene can cause isolated hearing loss in some individuals and hearing loss with additional signs and symptoms in others.

 In addition to genetic changes, hearing loss can result from environmental factors or a combination of genetic risk and a person's environmental exposures.
 Environmental causes of hearing loss include certain medications, specific infections before or after birth, and exposure to loud noise over an extended period.
 Age is also a major risk factor for hearing loss.
 Age-related hearing loss (presbyacusis) is thought to have both genetic and environmental influences.